PARADOX (PARADOX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 PARADOX Historical Price

-According to the latest data gathered on PARADOX live price page, the current price of PARADOX is 0.068378USD.
-The circulating supply of PARADOX(PARADOX) is 1.00M PARADOX , giving it a market capitalization of $68.40K.
+According to the latest data gathered on PARADOX live price page, the current price of PARADOX is 0.086334USD.
+The circulating supply of PARADOX(PARADOX) is 1.00M PARADOX , giving it a market capitalization of $86.33K.

 The PARADOX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PARADOX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.